pupilfirst/pupilfirst/docs/developers/docs/upgrading.md

 Your current version can be found in `Pupilfirst::Application::VERSION`.

+### 2022.0

+This version does not have any breaking changes.

 ### 2021.5

 Markdown editors no longer support the Commonmark standard.
 Even prior to this version, support for mixing HTML, CSS